pretix/pretix-docs/docs/guides/pretixscan/android.md

 In order to do so, enter a time in the field labeled "Automatically check out everyone at".
 For instance, if you are operating a public swimming pool that closes at 10 PM and opens at 6 AM, you could enter `02:00:00` in that field.
 This automatically checks out every ticket at 2 AM.

+If you want to allow the sale of more products after an exit scan, navigate to :navpath:Your event: → :fa3-ticket: Tickets → Quotas:.
+Edit the quota containing your product.
+Under "Advanced options", check the box next to "Allow to sell more tickets once people have checked out".
+Click the :btn:Save: button.
+Repeat these steps for every quota containing a product for which you want to allow the sale of additional tickets after an exit scan.

 In order to enable exit scanning mode in pretixSCAN, tap the :btn-icon:fa3-ellipsis-v:: button in the top right corner and then tap :btn:Switch to exit scanning:.
 The home screen will now display a pictogram of a yellow box with an arrow pointing to the left :fa3-sign-out:.